vaquerizaslab/fanc/kaic-doc/getting_started.rst

    tar xzf hdf5-1.8.xx.tar.gz
    cd hdf5-1.8.xx/
    # use --prefix to set the folder in which HDF5 should be installed
+   # alternatively, you can omit --prefix=... here and run
+   # sudo make install to install globally (requires admin rights)
    ./configure --prefix=/path/to/hdf5/dir
    make
    make install